eccegordo/ember-coalmine-canary/README.md

 A dummy example to stress test ember cli and try to reproduce `FSEventStreamStart` errors in Node and Ember CLI Note that there is not much going on this app other than a lot of resources.

+#### view-select-error

+If an Ember select "view" is not properly declared it raises an error.
+`Assertion Failed: Unable to find view at path 'select'`